Line Drawing Guided Progressive Inpainting of Mural Damage: Introduction

 \section{Introduction}

-\IEEEPARstart{A}{s} one of the most cherished world cultural heritages, murals in Dunhuang Mogao Grottoes represent more than one thousand years of Chinese history and culture from the late Jin Dynasty to the early Song Dynasty.
-In this long history, due to the natural weathering and human damage, Mogao Grottoes suffered from the cracking, color fading, and many other forms of distresses, which gradually destroyed the murals.
-The traditional mural restoration method is inclined to paint on the cultural relics directly, making the restoration result irreversible, which may cause secondary damage to the murals.
-While digitization technologies allow permanent digital storage of the original shape and appearance, the digital inpainting of murals is of great significance to the protection of cultural heritage.
+As one of the most cherished world cultural heritages, murals in Dunhuang Mogao Grottoes represent more than one thousand years of Chinese history and culture from the late Jin Dynasty to the early Song Dynasty~\cite{li2018dating}.
+In this long history, due to natural weathering and human damage, Mogao Grottoes suffered from cracking, color fading, and some other forms of distresses, which gradually destroyed the murals.
+Traditional mural restoration methods physically repair the cultural relics, making the restoration result irreversible, which may cause secondary damage to the murals~\cite{wang2019inpainting,chen2019image}.
+While digitization technologies allow permanent digital storage of the original shape and appearance, the digital inpainting of murals is of great significance to the preservation of cultural heritage.